Overview of Google Drive and OneDrive

-|OneDrive||Business Plan No. 1||$5/month||1TB||$0.005/GB|
+|OneDrive for Business||Business Plan No. 1||$5/month||1TB||$0.005/GB|

-|Business Plan No. 2||$10/month||Unlimited storage||-|
+|Business Plan No. 2||$10/month||Unlimited storage||Customized|

-|Microsoft 365 business basic version||$5/month||1 TB||$0.005/GB|
+|Microsoft 365 business basic version||$6/month||1 TB||$0.006/GB|

 |Microsoft 365 business standard version||$12.5/month||1 TB||$0.012/GB|

 1. Our calculation is based on 1 TB = 1000 GB.

-The two pricing tables above clearly show who is more valuable between Google Drive vs OneDrive.
-With the same storage space, OneDrive is cheaper in terms of price, while Google Drive is a bit more expensive.
+The two pricing tables above clearly show who is more valuable between Google Drive and OneDrive free and paid plans.
+With the same storage space, OneDrive is cheaper, while Google Drive is a bit more expensive.
 And OneDrive offers more cloud storage space for business use.
-Therefore, we personally suggest that if you mind the price and storage space size can choose OneDrive as your first cloud storage service or use OneDrive personal and business on same computer.
+Therefore, we suggest that if you mind the price and storage space size, you can choose OneDrive as your first cloud storage service or use OneDrive personal and business on same computer.

-We believe no one wants to leak their privacy out.
-Therefore, security and privacy are the key areas to consider for Google Drive vs OneDrive.
-And a high degree of security can reduce the possibility of data leakage and account compromise.
-Of course, no public cloud service is able to guarantee 100% absolute private data.
-So, it requires users to avoid putting some sensitive data inside the cloud service.
+We believe no one wants to suffer from a data breach.
+Therefore, security and privacy are the key factors to consider when it comes to Google Drive vs OneDrive for Business and personal accounts.
+A high degree of security can reduce the possibility of data leakage and account compromise.
+Of course, no public cloud service can guarantee 100% absolute private data.
+So, it requires users to avoid putting some sensitive data inside the cloud service as well.